Rocka84/pushing-hue/README.md

   - found version number between the big blob and the rsa key
   - the length of the key is some bytes before that
-  - guess what: its the same before the block
+  - guess what: its the same before the blob

 ### patching and exploiting swupdate

-- should run within dumped fs structure
-- override/fake some functions
+I used the firmware updating script of the hub to extract the images.
+For that I modified it to run inside a dump of the fs.
+I decided not to publish any patches that could potentialy include copyrighted code.
+But I will briefly describe what changes I made, so once you gained access to the hub yourself, you may recreate my steps.

 - prefix all paths to use the dump folder
+- override/fake uboot env
+  - define fw_printenv and fw_setenv as shell functions
+  - dump env to file or analyze used values
 - exit between extracting and writing to mtds
+  - leaving the extracted files in the dumps temp dir

 - run it with
   - fw image and